-In 2008,4 20105 and 20126 the UN GA adopted second, third and fourth resolutions reaffirming the call for a moratorium.
-Each time, the number of those voting in favour increased and those voting against decreased, resulting in no less than 20 countries changing their position from voting against to voting in favour or abstaining, or from abstaining to voting in favour, over the five-year period.5
+Since then the UN GA has adopted five more resolutions (in 20084, 20105, 20126, 2014^{6bis} and 2016^{6ter}) reaffirming the call for a moratorium.
+Each time, the number of those voting in favour increased and those voting against decreased, resulting in 24 countries changing their position from voting against to voting in favour or abstaining, or from abstaining to voting in favour, since 2008.